 With the support of her fellow members in a local literary society, the Frankfort Lyceum, and the Frankfort Society of Colonial Daughters, which she had founded, Morton gained the approval of Brown’s successor, Gov. William O. Bradley, to end the society’s suspension.

-The Kentucky Historical Society was officially, and for the final time, reorganized on June 7, 1897.
+KHS officially, and for the final time, reorganized on June 7, 1897.
 Morton was elected secretary-treasurer, the equivalent of director.
-John Andrew Steele, a state representative from Woodford County and charter member of the society as reconstituted in 1878, only to be suspended in 1889, was elected vice-president.
+John Andrew Steele, a state representative from Woodford County, was elected vice-president.
 Governor Bradley served as president ex officio, as had previous governors.
-It was Bradley’s idea to gather portraits of each of the governors, an effort that would one day become the Hall of Governors in the present Thomas D. Clark Center for Kentucky History.
+It was Bradley’s idea to gather portraits of each Kentucky governor.
+Later, they would hang together with interpretive information in the Hall of Governors in the Thomas D. Clark Center for Kentucky History, the KHS headquarters.

 A New Outlook for Kentucky History